Universal Credit and Food banks

 The Trussell Trust has been monitoring the roll-out of Universal Credit, the largest welfare reform in a generation.

-The Trussell Trust has released two reports, Left Behind and Early Warnings, to explore the impact of the rollout and design of Universal Credit on claimants and foodbanks.
+The Trussell Trust has released a series of reports exploring the impact of the roll-out and design of Universal Credit on claimants and food banks.

 Left Behind: Is Universal Credit Truly Universal?